ooni/ooni.org/content/support/glossary.md

 However, DPI technology can also be used for implementing internet censorship (blocking of specific websites or apps) and online surveillance.

+### Endpoint

+Combination of an IP address , a port  and a protocol name that uniquely identifies a client or server in the internet.
+For example, the `1.1.1.1` address on port `443` using the `tcp` protocol identifies an endpoint used by Cloudflare DNS servers.

 ### False positive